RohanBansal01/GitPractice/README.md

 2. Navigate into any folder and follow the examples or README files inside.

 ---
-Got it!
-You want to **tie the “How to Use This Repository” section to the GitPractice roadmap** in a way that makes the README more actionable and flows naturally.
-Here's a polished way to rewrite it:

----

 ## 🏃 How to Use This Repository